 Wall-to-wall support for Royal Free ICU staff

-More than a thousand pictures, mostly of them sent in by children, now adorn a corridor leading to the intensive care unit (ICU) at the Royal Free Hospital – and there are hundreds left over to create something similar at Barnet Hospital.
+More than 1,000 pictures, most of them sent in by children, now adorn a corridor leading to the intensive care unit (ICU) at the Royal Free Hospital – and there are hundreds left over to create something similar at Barnet Hospital.

-Sinead Hanton, a matron on the ICU who featured in last week’s two-part documentary in the BBC Hospital series, asked the Royal Free Charity if it could help brighten up a rather drab 23-metre corridor to raise the spirits of staff entering and leaving the ICU.
+Sinead Hanton, a matron on the ICU who featured in last week’s two-part documentary in the BBC Hospital series, asked the charity if it could help brighten up a drab 23-metre corridor to raise the spirits of staff entering and leaving the ICU.

 Following an appeal by the charity, a specialist graffiti design company, Graffiti Kings, offered to decorate one side of the wall with NHS super heroes imagery for the cost of the materials.
 And a further appeal led to the arrival of more than 1,500 pictures, 1,200 of them now on the other side of the corridor.
 The rest – and any more that arrive – will be used to create a similar morale booster at Barnet Hospital.

 Sinead said: “In less than four weeks this long corridor has transformed from a place staff walk past many times each day without looking twice – including before and after the most challenging shifts – to a place which inspires, motivates and rejuvenates them, and which they visit as often as they can.

 “We approached the charity, and I was blown away by the response – they have taken our initial idea and transformed it into something that really captures the current mood of thanks and support.”

 An ICU physiotherapist said: “Opening this door now brings so much joy.
 Seeing all these beautiful pictures in a corridor which every member of the ICU team has walked up many times with tears, stress and sadness, but now are greeted by this love and happiness, is absolutely outstanding.”